 Our Mission / Social Purpose

-To develop programmes and support for young people and creative enterprises.
+To develop programmes and support for young people, families and creative enterprises.

 Unit Twenty Three has grown out of a long standing desire to further develop training opportunities for young people interested in the arts by the founders.
 Finding cost effective & sustainable routes to delivering such opportunities is a key challenge in the economic climate experienced since 2010.
 By working closely with existing organisations, Cloud Artisans and CEG Productions, we have been able to create an organisation that shares core costs, has a wider network of professionals to engage as needed, and can build on the projects they have already experimented with.